amo3tasem/link-classification/README.md

 ## Feature Selection (Web Scraping)
+### For this task I decided to load all text from each webpage, as there's no regular structure
 You are required to extract some features from each link and its web page source that can be used to classify the link either being related to this series or not.